kkirogod/kkirogod/README.md

 I consider myself a **curious, persistent, and disciplined** individual, always seeking new challenges and opportunities to learn and contribute.

 I'm currently looking for opportunities to apply my skills in **innovative projects**.
-If you have an idea where I can contribute, I'd love to connect! 🚀
+If you have an idea where I can contribute, I'd love to talk! 🚀

 ---